-Private Liability Companies in Luxembourg which have their registered office or place of central management and control in Luxembourg must pay net wealth tax on their total assets, namely assets within and out of Luxembourg.
-However, for Private Liability Companies not resident in Luxembourg, only assets within Luxembourg will be liable to the said tax.
+Private liability companies in Luxembourg which have their registered office or place of central management and control in Luxembourg must pay net wealth tax on their total assets - namely assets within and outside of Luxembourg.
+However, for private liability companies not resident in Luxembourg, only assets within Luxembourg will be liable to the said tax.
 The annual rate of net wealth tax on taxable assets is 0.5%.

 The annual accounts must be provided at the annual general meeting and approved by shareholders.
 Such approval should occur within six months as from the closing of the previous financial year.
 When some size criteria are reached, a qualified auditor (“réviseur d’entreprises”) designated by the general meeting of the shareholders shall audit the annual accounts of the company.

 Simplified annual accounts may be established and not subject to the accounting audit provided that they do not exceed two of the following limitations, as at the closing date of the financial year:

 - Total balance sheet: not exceeding €3,125,000.

 - Number of full time working employees and average number during the financial period: maximum of 50.

 Our Services and Requirements

 OUR SERVICES INCLUDE:

 - Filing of the incorporation documents with the Business Registers